mongodb/specifications/source/connection-string/connection-string-spec.rst

 ~~~~~~~~~~~~~~~
 The port is an integer between 1 and 65535 (inclusive) that identifies the port to connect to.
 See `RFC 3986 <http://tools.ietf.org/html/rfc3986#section-3.2.3>`_ .

+.. _database contains no prohibited characters:

 ------------------------
 Auth Database (optional)
 ------------------------
 The database to authenticate against.
 If provided it is everything after the Host Information (ending with "/") and up to the first question mark ("?") or end of string.
 The auth database MUST be URL decoded by the parser.

+The following characters MUST NOT appear in the database name, once it has been decoded: slash ("/"), backslash ("\\"), space (" "), double-quote ("""), or dollar sign ("$").
+The MongoDB Manual `says that <https://docs.mongodb.com/manual/reference/limits/#Restrictions-on-Field-Names>`_ period (".") is also prohibited, but drivers MAY allow periods in order to express a namespace (database and collection name, perhaps containing multiple periods) in this part of the URL.

 -----------------------------
 Connection Options (optional)